kdgregory/log4j-aws-appenders/README.md

 I follow the standard `MAJOR.MINOR.PATCH` versioning scheme:

 * `MAJOR` will track the Log4J major version number (yes, eventually I'll release a version for Log4J 2.x)
-* `MINOR` will be incremented for each destination, when that destination is minimally available
+* `MINOR` will be incremented for each destination; version x.y.0 will be minimally functional
-* `PATCH` will be incremented as support is extended for a destination, as well as for bugfixes (bugfixes will be backported to the version that introduced that destination)
+* `PATCH` will be incremented to reflect bugfixes or additional features; significant bugfixes will be backported

 The `master` branch is intended to contain released artifacts only (ie, no snapshot builds).
 It may, however, contain commits that aren't strictly releases (eg, documentation updates).